imgag/aiDIVA/doc/prepare_annotation_resources.md

 ## Reference Genome Assembly
-Note hg19 and GRCh37 differ in the mitochondrial DNA, but since mitchondrial variants are not supported by aiDIVA it should not matter which of the two assemblies is used as reference.
+Note hg19 and GRCh37 differ in the mitochondrial DNA, but since mitchondrial variants are not supported by AIdiva it does not matter which of the two assemblies is used as reference.

 GRCh37:
 <br>